Amourspirit/python_ooo_dev_tools/tests/samples/Impress/Slides_Info/README.md

 - open a draw/slides document
 - report on layers
-- report style information: familiies, styles, properties
+- report style information: families, styles, properties
 - show no. of slides and slide size

 ## Automate